the-neutron-foundation/neutron-language/docs/source/introduction.rst

 ``FloatType``
 *************
 This type implement the python 3 ``float`` class.
 It can decimals and whole numbers.
 Note it must contain a decimal (i.e ``1.00``).
-Note adding a float to a float returns a float.
+Adding a float to a float returns a float.
 Example:

 .. code-block:: java